 If you want to copy the peso sign for quick pasting into your document or application, we have provided an easy way to do so.
 Just click the box below and the symbol will be copied instantly to your clipboard.

 To paste the peso symbol, go to your document or application and then right-click and select Paste.
-You can also hit Ctrl + V.
+You can also hit Ctrl + V. If you’re on mobile, just long-press and select Paste.

-The keyboard shortcut to use is Alt + 8369.
+The keyboard shortcut or alt code to type the peso sign is Alt + 8369.

 An alternative way to type the peso symbol is by typing 20B1 (two, zero, letter b, one) and then pressing the Alt and X keys simultaneously.
+The keyboard shortcut is 20B1 + Alt and X.

 Typing the peso sign in Microsoft Word can be done using the keyboard combinations mentioned earlier, but you can also insert it directly into your document if you want.